ai10/authManager/README.md

 ### Tests

 To run tests:
-  1. ```cd meteor-roles```
+  1. ```cd meteor-authorization```
   2. ```meteor test-packages ./roles```
   3. point browser at http://localhost:3000/

 _NOTE_: If you see an error message regarding **"The package named roles does not exist"** that means you are either:
   a) in the wrong directory or
   b) left off the './' in front of 'roles' in step 2.

-Step 2 needs to be run in the main 'meteor-roles' directory and the './' is needed because otherwise Meteor only looks in directories named 'packages'.
+Step 2 needs to be run in the main 'meteor-authorization' directory and the './' is needed because otherwise Meteor only looks in directories named 'packages'.